Bi-intermediate logics of trees and co-trees: Preliminaries

 It turns out that $\bipc$ is a conservative extension of $\ipc$.
 Furthermore, we may identify the \textit{classical propositional calculus} \textsf{CPC} with the proper extension of $\bipc$ obtained by adding the \textit{law of excluded middle} $p\lor \neg p$.
 Notably, in \textsf{CPC} the co-implication $\gets$ is term-definable by the other connectives, since $ (p \gets q) \leftrightarrow (p \land \neg q) \in \textsf{CPC}$.
-Consequently, the DN rule becomes superfluous, as it translates to ``from $\phi$ infer $\phi$".
+Consequently, the double negation rule becomes superfluous, as it translates to ``from $\phi$ infer $\phi$".

-A set of formulas $L$ closed under the three inference rules (modus ponens, uniform substitution, and DN) is called a \textit{super-bi-intuitionistic logic} if it contains $\bipc$.
+A set of formulas $L$ closed under the three inference rules listed above is called a \textit{super-bi-intuitionistic logic} if it contains $\bipc$.
 Given a formula $\phi$ and a super-bi-intuitionistic logic $L$, we say that $\phi$ is a \textit{theorem} of $L$, denoted by $L\vdash \phi$, if $\phi \in L$.
 Otherwise, write $L\nvdash \phi$.
-We call $L$ \textit{consistent} if $L\nvdash \bot$, and \textit{inconsistent} otherwise.
+We call $L$ \textit{consistent} if $L\nvdash \bot$ and \textit{inconsistent} otherwise.
 Given another super-bi-intuitionistic logic $L'$, we say that $L'$ is an \textit{extension} of $L$ if $L\subseteq L'$.
-Consistent extensions of $\bipc$ are called \textit{bi-intermediate logics}, and it can be shown that $L$ is a bi-intermediate logic iff $\bipc\subseteq L \subseteq \textsf{CPC}$.
+Consistent extensions of $\bipc$ are called \textit{bi-intermediate logics}, and it can be shown that a super-bi-intuitionistic logic $L$ is a bi-intermediate logic iff $\bipc\subseteq L \subseteq \textsf{CPC}$.
 Finally, given a set of formulas $\Sigma$, we denote by $L+\Sigma$ the least (with respect to inclusion) bi-intuitionistic logic containing $L\cup \Sigma$.
 If $\Sigma$ is a singleton $\{\phi\}$, we simply write $L+\phi$.
 Given another formula $\psi$, we say that $\phi$ and $\psi$ are \textit{L-equivalent} if $L\vdash \phi \leftrightarrow \psi$.